 Linux is the operating system of choice for a wide range of industries, from medical devices, mobile computers to IoT embedded devices.
 In addition, there are billions of tablet and mobile devices running Android, which is based on the Linux kernel.
-One of the biggest appeals of Linux is its cross platform support, which runs on virtually any processor, including those in x86 and Arm computers.
-On top of that, as an open source operating system, free distributions like Ubuntu and embedded Linux are available and they can be modified and redistributed with tools like those of Yocto Project for embedded and IoT.
-Linux is also known for exceptional graphics support, including GUI (graphical user interface) frameworks such as Qt and Android, provides seamless user experience with touchscreen technology for devices that require better interaction and reliability.
+One of the biggest appeals of Linux is its cross-platform support, which runs on virtually any processor, including those in x86 and Arm computers.
+On top of that, as an open-source operating system, free distributions like Ubuntu and embedded Linux are available and they can be modified and redistributed with tools like those of Yocto Project for embedded and IoT.
+Linux is also known for exceptional graphics support, including GUI (graphical user interface) frameworks such as Qt and Android, which provides seamless user experience with touchscreen technology for devices that require better interaction and reliability.

 Kiosk & Self-Service Terminal Computers

 When developing for a company’s unique kiosk or self-service terminal needs, many developers prefer to work with an open-source Linux development environment.
 Linux environments allow designs that are more easily secured from outside interference or user abuse by locking out any undesirable functions.

 HMIs, Industrial Control Automation, & Embedded PC Solutions with Linux

 Many industrial equipment control developers design specifically for Linux-powered computer environments, which are more secure, and less error-prone.
 Linux-based computers also allow HMIs to be developed for very specific, one-of-a-kind situations that are often found in specific industrial installations.